karlseguin/the-little-mongodb-book/en/mongodb.markdown

 ## Replication ##
 MongoDB replication works similarly to how relational database replication works.
 Writes are sent to a single server, the master, which then synchronizes itself to one or more other servers, the slaves.
 You can control whether reads can happen on slaves or not, which can help distribute your load at the risk of reading slightly stale data.
 If the master goes down, a slave can be promoted to act as the new master.
 Again, MongoDB replication is outside the scope of this book.

 While replication can improve performance (by distributing reads), its main purpose is to increase reliability.
 Combining replication with sharding is a common approach.
 For example, each shard could be made up of a master and a slave.
 (Technically you'll also need an arbiter to help break a tie should two slaves try to become masters.
 But an arbiter requires very few resources and can be used for multiple shards.)

 ## Stats ##
 You can obtain statistics on a database by typing `db.stats()`.
 Most of the information deals with the size of your database.
 You can also get statistics on a collection, say `unicorns`, by typing `db.unicorns.stats()`.
 Again, most of this information relates to the size of your collection.

 ## Web Interface ##
-Included in the information displayed on MongoDB's startup was a link to a web-based administrative tool (you might still be able to see if if you scroll your command/terminal window up to the point where you started `mongod`).
+Included in the information displayed on MongoDB's startup was a link to a web-based administrative tool (you might still be able to see it if you scroll your command/terminal window up to the point where you started `mongod`).
 You can access this by pointing your browser to <http://localhost:28017/>.
 To get the most out of it, you'll want to add `rest=true` to your config and restart the `mongod` process.
 The web interface gives you a lot of insight into the current state of your server.

 ## Profiler ##
 You can enable the MongoDB profiler by executing: